 - 1 tablespoon honey*

-- 8 oz mixed unsalted nuts (I used 2 oz each hazelnuts, almonds, pecans and shelled pistachios)
+- 8 oz mixed nuts, raw and unsalted (I used 2 oz each of hazelnuts, almonds, pecans, and shelled pistachios)

 - Preheat oven to 300 degrees F. Place the butter and honey in a glass baking dish.
 Heat in the oven until melted, about 2 minutes.

 - Add the nuts and the smoked paprika.
 Toss to coat.